gregology/gregology.github.io/codex.md

 ### Before 2020

+- ~~Self driving vehicles will be common (1% of inner city traffic my home town of Ottawa)~~
+  - 🔴 Failed: It seems I was too optimistic in 2017 about the state of self driving technology
+- ~~Traffic will be dramatically reduced by the small number of vehicles using traffic aware navigation (Uber drivers, self driving cars, delivery trucks, etc)~~
+  - 🔴 Failed: When an accident occurs on the highway, myself and a small cohort of other traffic aware navigators take the last available exit before the accident, follow some country roads, and then rejoin the highway after accident.
+However the affect seems fairly limited as the vast majority of drivers still do not use traffic aware navigation
+- ~~Humans will develop new common language to discuss recent populism (bubbled advocates, post-truth politics, etc)~~
+  - 🟠 Mostly failed: New language exists but it is not common

+### Before 2025

 - Self driving vehicles will be common (1% of inner city traffic my home town of Ottawa)
 - Traffic will be dramatically reduced by the small number of vehicles using traffic aware navigation (Uber drivers, self driving cars, delivery trucks, etc)
 - Humans will develop new common language to discuss recent populism (bubbled advocates, post-truth politics, etc)